Permutation-based true discovery proportions for functional Magnetic Resonance Imaging cluster analysis: fMRI data Application

 \subsection{Auditory Data}

 We analyzed data from $140$ subjects passively listening to vocal (i.e., speech), and non-vocal sounds, collected by \cite{Pernet}, available at \url{https://openneuro.org/datasets/ds000158/versions/1.0.0}.
-We estimated the statistics map regarding the contrast that describes the difference of neural activation during vocal and non-vocal stimuli for each participant.
-These maps, i.e., $\mathbf{D}_j$, where used as input in the permutation-based ARI procedure.
-The hypothesis testing is then constructed considering $H_0: \mu_i = 0$ with two-sided alternative, where $\mu_i$ is the mean $\sum_{j =1}^{J} \boldsymbol{\beta}_{\text{vocal }j} - \boldsymbol{\beta}_{\text{no vocal }j}/J$ computed for each voxel $i = 1, \dots, m$, as described in Equation \eqref{eq:onesam}.
+We estimated the statistics map regarding the contrast that describes the difference of neural activation during vocal and non-vocal stimuli for each participant, i.e., $\mathbf{D}_j$.
+The hypothesis testing is then constructed considering $H_{0i}: \mu_i = 0$ with two-sided alternative, where $\mu_i$ is the mean $\sum_{j =1}^{J} \boldsymbol{\hat{\beta}}_{\text{vocal }j} - \boldsymbol{\hat{\beta}}_{\text{non-vocal }j}/J$ computed for each voxel $i = 1, \dots, m$, as described in Equation \eqref{eq:onesam}.